Hi-Angel/notes-backup/purescript.md

 Partially gotten [from here](https://github.com/purescript/documentation/blob/master/language/Differences-from-Haskell.md)

 * Strict evaluation
+* inability to stuff declaration and assignment into the same line, i.e. this: `i :: Int = 1` is legal in Haskell but not in PS.
 * explicit forall, i.e. `foo :: a -> a` type annotation will result in error, it has to be `foo :: forall a . a -> a`.
 It supports `∀` though.
 * `String` and `Char` are UTF16 for some reason that goes back to JS.
 * `[a]` syntax not supported, it has to be `Array a` or similar.